 IMM-101 is thought to act predominantly as a TLR-2 agonist

-IMM-101 has shown to be an excellent activator of dendritic cells (DCs) (and several other innate immune cells, such as macrophages and natural killer cells).
+IMM-101 has been shown to be an excellent activator of dendritic cells (DCs) (and several other innate immune cells, such as macrophages and natural killer cells).
 This activation is thought to be predominantly caused by the binding of certain of IMM-101’s containing Mycobacterium obuense bacterial cell wall components (such bacterial compounds are called in general Microbial Associated Molecular Pattern molecules (MAMPs)) to a specific group of receptors that are expressed on the surface or inside phagocytotic compartments of DCs.
 A sub-group of these receptors are called Toll-like receptors (TLRs) of which 10 different receptors (TLR1-10) are known in humans.

 Based on ongoing research with M.obuense and similar mycobacteria, it is thought that IMM-101 predominantly activates DCs through the binding of MAMPs with TLR-2 and likely also with the receptor combinations of TLR-2 with TLR-1 (TLR-2/1) being the more dominant one than the combination of TLR-2 with TLR-6, which are all expressed on the outer cell membrane of DCs.
 In contrast to certain other mycobacteria used in cancer treatment (e.g. BCG), IMM-101 does not activate TLR-4 (which activation may result in unwanted immune responses) and there are presently no indications that it activates the other known TLRs (TLR-3, 5, 7, 8, 9 and 10) located on or inside DCs.
 IMM-101 can therefore be regarded predominantly as a TLR-2 agonist.